Differences Between Bitcoin and Ethereum

 Bitcoin vs Ethereum Infographics

 |What is it?

 |Programming Language Used

-Both Bitcoin vs Ethereum operate on what is called “blockchain” technology, however, Ethereum’s is far more robust allowing for the building of decentralized applications to be built on top of it.
-Ethereum is an advancement based on the principle of the blockchain, that supports Bitcoin but with a purpose that does not compete with Bitcoin.
-If we compare Ethereum vs Bitcoin, Bitcoin is a more stable currency.
-However, Ethereum promises to enclose a wider range of applications with Ether.
+Both operate on “blockchain” technology.
+However, Ethereum is far more robust, allowing decentralized applications to be built on top.
+Ethereum is an advancement based on the principle of the blockchain that supports bitcoin but with a purpose that does not compete with bitcoin.